 Mennonite World Conference lost two leaders currently serving in official roles.
 Pascal Kulungu, member of the newly formed Global Anabaptist Peace Network steering committee, died 16 January 2019 after a short illness.
-Manjula Roul, member of the Faith and Life Commission since 2015 and General Council member, died 26 January 2019 after a journey with cancer.
+Manjula Roul, member of the Faith and Life Commission since 2015 and General Council member, died 27 January 2019 of a heart attack.

 Pascal Kulungu (66) was a long-time leader in the MB church (Conférence des Églises Frères Mennonites en Congo) in DRC.
 He established a peace institute and facilitated peace training workshops after receiving a master of arts in leadership, management and peace building from Fresno Pacific University, California, USA.
 Politically engaged in his own country, Pascal Kulungu was elected as a National Assembly representative for Kasongo-Lunda district in the December 2018 national election.
 He died after a short illness.